-Given the unique stresses that many people across the country are experiencing, it has never been more vital for managers to look for signs of mental ill-health among their workers.
+Given the unique stresses that many people across the country have and still are experiencing, it has never been more vital for managers to look for signs of mental ill-health among their workers.
 Only by recognising these signs will companies be able to provide colleagues with the support they need to relieve some of the mental pressures they may be experiencing.

 Changes in working habits and performance

 As a manager, changes to an employee’s working habits, output and productivity may well be the first thing you notice.
 A sudden dropoff in the quality or quantity of a colleague’s work will always be something you will be looking out for and is likely to be something you can measure using concrete metrics.

 For example, you may notice a sudden increase in the number of mistakes made by a staff member or a decline in the amount of work they are able to complete.
 You may also see a previously punctual colleague become increasingly tardy or have to work longer hours to complete their allocated tasks.